harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 (TODO: wiring diagram)

 >[!TIP]
-> You can wire the LED into any digital input pin, but make sure to change the appropriate properties.
+> You can use other digital input or digital output channels, but make sure to change the appropriate properties.

 Next, we will set up our `Hobgoblin`.
-While we can connect operators carrying `HarpMessage` streams to and from the [`Device`] operator directly like we did in the [Acquisition and Control](./hobgoblin-acquisition.md) tutorial, as a workflow grows this becomes cumbersome to manage.
-To address this issue, we introduce a new [device pattern](../articles/operators.md#device-pattern):

 :::workflow
 ![Hobgoblin Device Pattern](../workflows/hobgoblin-reactiontime-devicepattern.bonsai)
 :::

 - Insert a [`Device`] operator and set the `PortName` property.
+- Insert a [`DeviceDataWriter`] and set the `Path` property.
+Connecting it directly to the device ensures thats all events are logged.
 - Insert a [`PublishSubject`] operator and name it `Hobgoblin Events`.

-This will allow us to receive the stream of `HarpMessage` objects from the `Hobgoblin` at multiple places in our workflow.
+This covers what we learned in the [Acquisition and Control](./hobgoblin-acquisition.md) tutorial.
+However we also want a way to send commands to the `Hobgoblin` without connecting directly to the input of the [`Device`] operator.

 - Right-click the [`Device`] operator, select `Create Source (Bonsai.Harp.HarpMessage)` > [`BehaviorSubject`].
 Name the generated ``BehaviourSubject`1`` operator `Hobgoblin Commands`.
 Connect it as input to the [`Device`] operator.

 >[!NOTE]
-> This [source subject](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects) is an operator that is set up to receive commands from multiple places in the workflow and pass them on to the `Hobgoblin`.
-When creating a `source subject` we choose [`BehaviorSubject`] instead of [`PublishSubject`] to ensure that the connection remains open until the workflow is stopped.
+> A [source subject](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects) is an operator that is set up to receive commands from multiple places in the workflow and pass them on to the `Hobgoblin`.
+When choosing a type for the `source subject`, choosing a [`BehaviorSubject`] instead of a [`PublishSubject`] ensures that the connection remains open until the workflow is stopped.

+> [!NOTE]
+> We will use this `device pattern` when setting up our `Hobgoblin` for the rest of the tutorials.

 Lastly, we will set up a fixed-interval blinking LED as our stimulus.